 Let the spring cleaning continue!
 Beyond fixing household leaks, there’s more you can do to make sure your home plumbing is in good shape for April showers.
 We’ve put together some springtime plumbing tips to help you check for any damages or clogs that may have occurred over the winter and prepare your home’s piping and drainage systems for the coming rains.

 Outdoor Springtime Plumbing Tips

 Harsh winter conditions are common in St. Louis, and freezing temperatures can often lead to cracked pipes.
 If a household leak appears after the first time you turn on your hose in the spring, it’s a good indication that a pipe has frozen and cracked over the winter and needs to be replaced.
 It’s also a good idea to clean out your gutters in the spring (a gutter shovel might come in handy).
 Clear all yard drains and downspouts of any debris such as leaves, sticks, and bird nests.
 This is an important chore to help prepare for heavy rains and prevent flooding.

 Clogs can build up inside the home as well.
 Here are some quick springtime plumbing tips for dealing with pipe, drain, and faucet upkeep around the house:

 - Unclog sink and tub drains by pulling out the pop-up plug and cleaning out any blockage

 - For bathroom sinks, also remember to clean out the little overflow hole

 - Soak shower heads in vinegar for 24 hours to unclog mineral deposits

-- Cover drains with screens or strainers to prevent buildup of hair, soap, and debris
+- Cover drains with screens or strainers to prevent the buildup of hair, soap, and debris

 - Drain several gallons from your water heater tank to flush out sediment